Asteroids (video game): Arcade sequels

 Released in 1981, Asteroids Deluxe was the first sequel to Asteroids.
 Dave Shepperd edited the code and made enhancements to the game without Logg's involvement.
 The onscreen objects are tinted blue, and hyperspace is replaced by a shield that depletes when used.
 The asteroids rotate, and new "killer satellite" enemies break into smaller ships that home in on the player's position.
 The arcade machine's monitor displays vector graphics overlaying a holographic backdrop.
 The game is more difficult than the original and enables saucers to shoot across the screen boundary, eliminating the lurking strategy for high scores in the original.

 Space Duel, released in arcades in 1982, replaces the rocks with colorful geometric shapes and adds cooperative two-player gameplay.

 1988's Blasteroids includes power-ups, ship morphing, branching levels, bosses, and the ability to dock ships in multiplayer for added firepower.
 Blasteroids uses raster graphics instead of vectors.

+Asteroids (1998)

+Activision published an enhanced version of Asteroids for the PlayStation (1998), Microsoft Windows (1998), Game Boy Color (1999), and Classic Mac OS (2000) developed by Syrox Developments.
+This version radically altered the graphics, replacing the vector-based visuals with 3D rendered models.
+Five new zones were added with 15 levels each.
+In addition, new obstacles were added including regenerating crystal asteroids, indestructible asteroids, mild black holes that pull the ship inward, and stars that occasionally emit bursts of hazardous gas.
+The player chooses between one of three ships and can collect a number of new powerups.

+Many critics felt that the new gameplay additions and graphics added little to the existing gameplay.
+PC Gamer's Joel Durham Jr. felt it was "little more than a cosmetic update of the arcade game."
+IGNs Doug Peppery found the new levels to be "fun and engaging."
+Critics agreed that the gameplay was true to the original.
+Games Domain said "If you want more of the same old Asteroids, the new game will not disappoint you. [...]
+However, if you want something different or have greater expectations, look elsewhere."